iOS 8 wants: Free iCloud backup storage for each and every iOS device

 Instead what often ends up happening is that a new iPhone or iPad owner starts off using iCloud enthusiastically and then, thanks to Camera Roll, iMessage, multiple devices, old backups, or something else, they run out of space and hit a wall.
 They get an error saying iCloud backups are no longer working and they get frustrated, confused, or simply ignore it.

-In a perfect world Apple would provide enough free storage to backup every device you buy.
+Apple should provide enough free storage to backup every device you buy.
 If you get a 32GB iPhone 5S, it would come with 32GB of free iCloud storage for backup.
 If you get a 64GB iPad Air, it would come with another 64GB of storage for backups.
-Most people wouldn't use the full amount, but they could absolutely use the better user experience and peace of mind that comes with it.
+Most people wouldn't use the full amount, but they could absolutely use the better experience and peace of mind that would come with it.

 What are your thoughts on the way iOS currently handles iCloud backups and restores?
 What issues, if any, have you experienced when it comes to running out of space or adding new devices, and how would you like to see Apple handle them in iOS 8?